A Beginner’s Guide to Loft Insulation

 **Fuel bills based on gas central heating

-Energy-efficiency grants might also be available in your area to help reduce the cost.
-For more information visit the government-endorsed website Simple Energy Advice.
+In addition to reduced energy bills, you could make further savings by lowering installation costs.
+For example, energy-efficiency grants might also be available in your area to help reduce the cost.
+For more information, visit the government-endorsed website Simple Energy Advice.

 Multifoil insulation is fast becoming the first choice for many commercial and domestic projects.
-Developed for commercial use following its success in the NASA space programme multifoil insulation is made using multiple layers of aluminium foil alternated with foam wadding.
+It was developed for commercial use following its success in the NASA space programme.
+Multifoil insulation is made using multiple layers of aluminium foil alternated with foam wadding.

-SuperFoil multilayer foil insulation uses sustainable and recycled materials and is available in a range of thicknesses to enable you to select the most appropriate solution for your project.
-For use in lofts, walls and floors SuperFoil provides you with a solution that is both affordable and effective.
-Plus, you can be confident in knowing that SuperFoil products have gained the approval of all the major Accreditation bodies and Warranty Approval schemes in both the UK and Europe.
+SuperFOIL multilayer foil insulation uses sustainable and recycled materials.
+It is available in a range of thicknesses enabling you to select the most appropriate solution for your project.
+SuperFOIL provides you with an affordable and effective solution for use in lofts, walls, and floors.
+Plus, you can be confident in knowing that SuperFOIL products have gained the approval of all the major Accreditation bodies and Warranty Approval schemes in both the UK and Europe.

-The SuperFoil range now includes SuperFOIL SF19BB and SF40BB, both are fully breathable and combine insulation and breather membranes in one so you won’t need to take additional steps when installing your multifoil insulation in your roof.
+The SuperFOIL range now includes SuperFOIL SF19BB and SF40BB.
+Both are fully breathable and combine insulation and breather membranes in one.
+You won’t need to take additional steps when installing your multifoil insulation in your roof.

 Are you confused by R- Values & U-Values?

-Both measures are very important and should be considered when you are selecting an insulation material and to assess the performance of the finished floor, roof or wall structure.
+Both measures are very important.
+You should consider both when selecting an insulation material and assessing the performance of the finished floor, roof, or wall structure.

-Now to clear up the confusion, the R-value is the assessment of the thermal resistance of the material.
+To clear up the confusion, the R-value is the assessment of the material’s thermal resistance.
 All materials included in the structure have an R-value.
 Individual materials do not have a U-Value.

-To calculate the U- Value you add together all the R- Values and then divide 1 by the total to get the U-value.
-The U -Value therefore is the reciprocal of the sum of the R values.
+To calculate the U-Value, you add together all the R- Values and then divide 1 by the total.
+The U-Value, therefore, is the reciprocal of the sum of the R values.

-So, the higher the sum of the R-Values the lower the U- Value.
-Building Regulations determine the U- Values which we are aiming to achieve with our building.
+So, the higher the sum of the R-Values, the lower the U-Value.
+Building Regulations determine the U-Values that we are aiming to achieve with our building.